Why Theatre is Better Than Cinema

 Live performances may have the same script for every play’s performance but no performance is exactly identical to the next one.
 The audience will be different and the energy in the room will affect how actors perform.

 Everyone has a distinct and unique experience when watching a play – something which can never be replicated.
+It’s exciting and exhilarating every time, something to not be missed!
+Children and adults alike can share in the wonder of a live play and feel the emotions behind every performance.

 Get in touch with our Box Office by giving us a call on 01253 290190 and book your tickets for an amazing live performance!
 You can also join the other Friends of the Grand for discounts on your tickets and to help support The Grand.